 7. Summary: Corritrip’s Vision for a Smarter Tokyo Stay

-“Being freed from heavy luggage transforms the quality of your sightseeing.”
-That’s the Corritrip solution.
+We at Corritrip believe that being freed from heavy luggage can truly transform your quality of your sightseeing.
 Make the new lockers at Bus Terminal Tokyo Yaesu your very first stop in Tokyo.

-With cutting-edge technology and unbeatable convenience on your side, enjoy a free and light-footed Tokyo adventure.
+With this new cutting-edge technology and unbeatable convenience on your side, enjoy a free and hands free Tokyo adventure.

 • このエントリーをはてなブックマークに追加